Ciela-Institute/caustics/docs/source/citation.rst

 Citation
 ========

-Paper comming soon!
+Paper coming soon!
 We will put all the citation information here when its ready.